Stdela/Mooc-Java-Programming-I/Part5_01Books/README.txt

-he exercise template comes with the "ClockHand" class described above.
+The exercise template comes with the "ClockHand" class described above.
 Implement a Timer class based on the material's Clock class.

 The timer has two hands, one for hundredths of a second and one for seconds.
 As it progresses, the number of hundredths of a second grows by one.
 When the hand corresponding to hundredths of a second reaches a value of 100, its value is set to zero, and the number of seconds grows by one.